Murders of Dean and Tina Clouse: Bodies discovered

-The then-unidentified bodies of the Clouses were found on 12 January 1981 in northern Harris County, Texas, in a boggy, wooded area just north of the Houston city limits.
+The then-unidentified bodies of the Clouses were found on January 12, 1981, in northern Harris County, Texas, in a boggy, wooded area just north of the Houston city limits.
 A civilian’s dog let to wander into the woods returned to its owner with a decomposing human arm.
-Search parties prompted by the dog’s discovery subsequently found the heavily decomposed bodies of the Clouse couple near Wallisville Road.
-The bodies were found within feet of each other having been killed at approximately the same time, and taken to be part of the same case.
+Search parties prompted by the dog’s discovery subsequently found two heavily decomposed bodies near Wallisville Road.
+The bodies were found within a few feet of each other, and assumed to have been killed at approximately the same time, leading investigators to believe the two bodies were a double homicide.
 Both had been dead for anywhere between a week to two months, heavily decayed, with the male body already having been partially skeletonized.
 However, their faces were still recognizable enough for a reconstruction to be drawn of each.
 Despite significant decomposition, it was determined that both were victims of homicide.
 The female had been strangled, and the male had been bound and gagged before being beaten to death.
 It is believed that the female victim had been attacked first, and the male victim attacked for attempting to defend her.
-Also recovered at the scene of discovery was a bloodied towel and a pair of gym shorts.
-It was unclear if the bodies had been killed where they were found, or if they had been taken there afterwards.
+It was unclear if they had been killed where they were found, or if they had been taken there afterwards.
+Also recovered at the scene was a bloodied towel and a pair of gym shorts.